 In response to a request, the Council recommended to the Government that Shelly Bay become a Special Housing Area (SHA).
 The current Shelly Bay SHA is contained in an Order in Council dated 7 December 2015 (4).
 A resource consent was lodged in September 2016, and the Council considered the resource consent under the Housing Accords and Special Housing Areas Act 2013 (HASHAA).
 The HASHAA aims to fast track housing projects in areas including Wellington where the housing market is under pressure.
 (3)

 The HASHAA limits councils’ ability to notify the public about proposed developments in Special Housing Areas.
 Only owners of adjacent land and infrastructure providers can be notified.
-So, the resource consent was not publicly notified.
+So, the resource consent was not publicly notified and was granted by council under delegated authority.
 (3)

 WHAT DECISIONS DID COUNCILLORS MAKE ?